MSSU

 Patient-Oriented Research?

-Patient-oriented research (POR) recognizes that patients have lived experience of their health condition(s) and the health care system.
-POR values this knowledge and engages patients as partners, connecting them with health care providers, decision-makers and others, to conduct research that is relevant and applicable to improve health care.
+Patient-oriented research (POR) recognizes that people have lived and living experience of their health condition(s) and the health care system.
+MSSU values this knowledge and engages people with lived and living experience as partners, connecting them with health care providers, decision-makers and others, to conduct research that is relevant and applicable to improve health care.

 A diverse group of people gathered around a table, discussing work.